-Position Label Description 1 DISCHARGE OF OIL PROHIBITED THE FEDERAL WATER POLLUTION CONTROL ACT PROHIBITS THE DISCHARGE OF OIL OR OILY WASTE INTO OR UPON THE NAVIGABLE WATERS OF THE UNITED STATES, OR THE WATERS OF THE CONTIGUOUS ZONE, OR WHICH MAY AFFECT NATURAL RESOURCES BELONGING TO, APPERTAINING TO, OR UNDER THE EXCLUSIVE MANAGMENT AUTHORITY OF THE UNITED STATES, IF SUCH DISCHARGE CAUSES A FILM OR DISCOLORATION OF THE SURFACE OF THE WATER OR CAUSES A SLUDGE OR EMULSION BENEATH THE SURFACE OF THE WATER.
+Position Label Description 1 LIQUIDS HERE IT IS ILEGAL FOR ANY WESSEL TO DUMP PLASTIC TRASH ANYWHERE IN THE OCCAN OR MAVIGABLE WATERS OF THE UNITED STATES.
+ANNEX V OF THE MARPOL TREATY IS AN U.S. LAKES.
+RIVERS BLEGAL TO DUMP PLASTIC DUNNAGE, LINING & PACKING MATERIAL STHAT FLOAT: ALSO IF PLASTIC ONNAGE, LINING & PACKING MATERIAL STHAT FLOAT: ALSO IF PLASTIC ONNAGE.
+PAPER PAPER PAPER PAPER PAPER PAPER PAPER PAPER GLASS POOD State and local regulations may further restrict the disposal of garbage Liquids here.
+It is illegal for any vessel to dump plastic trash anywhere in the ocean or navigable waters of the United States.
+Annex V of the Marpol Treaty is an international law for a cleaner, safer marine anvironment.
+Violation of these requirements may result in civil penalty up to \$25,000, fine and imprisonment.
+U.S. lakes, rivers, bays, sounds and 3 miles from shore Illegal to dump plastic & garbage, paper, metal, rags, crockery, glass, dunnage, food.3 to 12 miles Illegal to dump plastic, dunnage, lining & packing materials that float.
+Also if not ground to less than one inch: paper, crockery, rags, metal, glass, food.12 to 25 miles illegal to dump plastic, dunnage, lining & packing materials that float.Outside 25 miles illega do dump plastic.State and local regulations may further restrict the disposal of garbage.
+1 DISCHARGE OF OIL PROHIBITED THE FEDERAL WATER POLLUTION CONTROL ACT PROHIBITS THE DISCHARGE OF OIL OR OILY WASTE INTO OR UPON THE NAVIGABLE WATERS OF THE UNITED STATES, OR THE WATERS OF THE CONTIGUOUS ZONE, OR WHICH MAY AFFECT NATURAL RESOURCES BELONGING TO, APPERTAINING TO, OR UNDER THE EXCLUSIVE MANAGMENT AUTHORITY OF THE UNITED STATES, IF SUCH DISCHARGE CAUSES A FILM OR DISCOLORATION OF THE SURFACE OF THE WATER OR CAUSES A SLUDGE OR EMULSION BENEATH THE SURFACE OF THE WATER.
 VIOLATORS ARE SUBJECT TO SUBSTANTIAL CIVIL PENALTIES AND/OR CRIMINAL SANCTIONS INCLUDING FINES AND IMPRISONMENT.
-Discharge of oil prohibited The federal water pollution control act prohibits the discharge of oilor oily waste into or upon the navigable waters of the United States, or the waters of the contiguous zone, or which may affect natural resources belonging to, appertaining to, or under the exclusive management authority of the Unites States, if such discharge causes a film or discoloration of the surfaces of the water or causes a sludge or emulsion beneath the surface of the water.
+Discharge of oil prohibited The Federal Water Pollution Control Act prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States, or the waters of the contiguous zone, or which may affect natural resources belonging to, appertaining to, or under the exclusive management authority of the United States, if such discharge causes a film or discoloration of the surface of the water or causes a sludge or emultion beneath the surface of the water.
 Violators are subject to substantial civil penalties and/or criminal sanctions including fines and imprisonment.
-1 CARBON MONOXIDE (CO) CAN CAUSE BRAIN DAMAGE OR DEATH.
-ENGINE AND GENERATOR EXHAUST CONTAINS ODDRIESS AND COLORIESS CARBON MONOXIDE GAS.
-CARBON MONOXIDE WILL BE AROUND THE BACK OF THE BOAT WHEN ENGINES OR GENERATORS ARE RUNNING.
+2 ROTATING PROPELLER MAY CAUSE SERIOUS INJURY OR DEATH.
+DO NOT APPROACH OR USE NAMED.
+LADDER WHEN ENGINE IS RUNNING.
+Warning Rotating propeller may cause serious injury or death.
+Do not approach or use ladder when engine is running.
+2 CARBON MONOXIDE (CO) CAN CAUSE BRAIN DAMAGE OR DEATH.
+ENGINE AND GENERATOR EXHAUST CONTAINS DOORLESS AND COLORLESS CARBON MONOXIDE GAS.
+CARBON MONOXIDE WILL BE ADUND THE BACK OF THE BOAT WHEN ENGINES OR GENERATORS ARE RUNNING.
 MOVE TO FRESH AIR IF YOU FEEL NAUSEA, HEADACHE, DIZZINESS, OR DROWSINESS.
 Danger Carbon monoxide (CO) can cause brain damage or death.
 Engine and generator exhaust contains odorless and colorless carbon monoxide gas.
 Carbon monoxide will be around the back of the boat when engines or generators are running.
 Move to fresh air if you feel nausea, headache, dizziness, or drowsiness.
-1 ROTATING PROPELLER MAY CAUSE SERIOUS INJURY OR DEATH.
-DO NOT APPROACH OR USE NAMED LADDER WHEN ENGINE IS RUNNING.
-Warning Rotating propeller may cause serious injury or death.
-Do not approach or use ladder when engine is running.
+3 8 Fastening point